ttoan12/social-network-video-volume-fix/README.md

 If you are tired of Facebook video "screamers", want to make sure next video you watch persist previous video volume level - this extension for you.

 ### What it does
-1. Preserve volume level between videos and sessions.
+* Preserve volume level between videos and sessions.
-2. Force ads to play with the same volume level as the videos.
+* Force ads to play with the same volume level as the videos.

-### What's good in it
-* Have access to Facebook pages only.
+* Remove Mute from videos at "Messages" area.
+* Fixes Facebook native volume up/down with simultaneous scroll functionality.
+* Keyboard shortcuts:
+  * Ctrl + Shift + Up = Volume Up
+  * Ctrl + Shift + Down = Volume Down
+  * Ctrl + Shift + Backspace = Toggle Mute

-* It is open source, feel free to check it here: https://github.com/zagushka/social-network-video-volume-fix
+### It is open source
+Feel free to check it here: https://github.com/zagushka/social-network-video-volume-fix
-* No external libraries used.
-* Minimalistic, only few lines of code.

 ### TODO
-* Remove Mute from videos at "Messages" area.
 * Playing new video should stop playing previous one.